 4.3 Technology Transfer Support By Lopoco.

 4.3.1 Transfer Of Technology Transfer Materials And Support By Lopoco Of Technology Transfer.
 Upon execution of an agreement relating to license and/or monetization of the IP, as may be required by such agreement, Lopoco shall cause the transfer of all necessary Technology Transfer Materials to the Licensee entering into such agreement, in a manner sufficient to comply with the requirements of the pertinent agreement.
-In addition, the Parties generally expect that license or Technology Transfer agreements in particular, should any such agreements be entered into, may specify provision of, or be entered into with under an expectation that, Support Services by Lopoco or a mutually agreed-upon entity will be provided to the Licensee to assist with the prompt implementation of the IP by the Licensee; depending on the pertinent agreement, such Support Services may be required without separate charge therefore.
+In addition, the Parties generally expect that license or Technology Transfer agreements in particular, should any such agreements be entered into, may specify provision of, or be entered into with under an expectation that, Support Services (sometimes referred to as “IP Support Services” in this agreement) by Lopoco or a mutually agreed-upon entity will be provided to the Licensee to assist with the prompt implementation of the IP by the Licensee; depending on the pertinent agreement, such Support Services may be required without separate charge therefore.
 For avoidance of doubt, to the extent that any agreement to monetize IP specifies fees for Support Services, such are to be deemed part of Gross Revenue, with only Monetization Expenses being deducted therefrom, e.g., fees for Lopoco's time in providing Support Services are to be deemed a part of Lopoco's Revenue Share.

 4.4 Advance Payments.
 Inventergy shall pay Lopoco Advance Payments according to the following schedule assuming this Agreement is still in force as of the pertinent date and has not been subject of a Notice of Termination: